kristofkruller/ContactApp/contact-app/README.md

 The communication is validated between them so if you delete a record the image will be deleted from firebase as well ect.

+Useflow methods:
+create -> full (img change option as well) create -> inputs full without img update -> any field or img (change or delete) delete full

+by image upload i put a submit step in, to prevent unwanted uploads, so pick an img and after that you should submit to be uploaded

+### I did not implement
+`YET`
-I did not implement User Auth or additional settings or dark/light mode switch.
+User Auth or additional settings or dark/light mode switch.